7 Camping Essentials You Must Have

 What you should take on your camping trip depends on what type of trip you have in mind.
 The gear best suited for each usually has to do with weight and packability, so make sure you consider which you’ll spend more time doing when you shop for gear.

-In this guide, we are focusing on the most obvious camping-specific equipment that's essential for all trips (besides the tent itself).
+In this guide, we are focusing on the most obvious camping-specific equipment that's essential for all trips (besides the basics & the tent itself).

 Like tents, sleeping bags come in different weights and handle different temperatures, so you have to do some research to find the one best suited for you, where you plan to camp, and when.
 A good place to start is with the Crua Mummy Sleeping Bag as a good all-around bag.
 The mummy shaped sleeping bag is high spec and double layered to keep you comfy and cozy.
 The sleeping bag has a temperature rating of 23°F (-5°C).